 As you delve deeper into the intricacies of scientific research, the independent variable remains a cornerstone concept, guiding your exploration and understanding of the natural world.

-Ask HotBot: What is data science?
+Ask HotBot: What is volume in science?

-Ask HotBot: What is science?
+Ask HotBot: What is social science?

-Ask HotBot: What is political science?
+Ask HotBot: What color is science?

 Physical science is a branch of natural science that studies non-living systems, in contrast to life science.
 It encompasses a wide range of disciplines that focus on the physical properties, interactions, and behaviors of matter and energy.
 The primary aim is to understand how the universe behaves at the most fundamental level.